Financial accounts

 The financial accounts are designed to provide a consistent and comprehensive survey of institutional sectors assets, liabilities and financial transactions.
 The financial accounts also provide information on asset relationships between different sectors of the domestic economy and between Norway and the rest of the world.

 Financial accounts were established by Norges Bank.The purpose was to meet the demand for financial accounts data to macroeconomic models.
-The financial accounts where published for the first time in 1990 with time series from the 4 th quarter of 1975.
+The financial accounts where published for the first time in 1990 with time series from 1975.
 A revised database system was launched in 2003 and the name of the system was change to Finse.
-Responsibility for financial accounts were transferred from Norges Bank to Statistics Norway as of 1 January 2007.
+Responsibility for financial accounts were transferred from Norges Bank to Statistics Norway in January 2007.

-Finse is the name of today’s database system for the financial accounts with time series from 4 th quarter of 1995.
-The system was revised for the second time in 2014 and results from the main revision were published on 3 december 2014 with time series to 2nd quarter of 2014.
+Finse is the name of today’s database system for the financial accounts with time series from 1995.

 The financial accounts are a part of the national accounts system, which has been an important tool for macroeconomic analysis for many years.
 Among other things, Statistics Norway's macroeconomic models are mainly based on the national accounts statistics.
-Other users of the financial accounts data are the Ministry of Finance, Norges Bank, research institutes, financial sector analysts, international organisations, the media etc.
+Other users of the financial accounts data are the Ministry of Finance, Norges Bank, Financial Supervisory Authority, research institutes, financial sector analysts, international organizations, students, the media etc.

-No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 08:00 am.
-Prior to this, a minimum of three months' advance notice is given inthe Statistics Release Calendar.
+No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on SSB.NO at 08:00 am.
+Prior to this, a minimum of three months' advance notice is given in the Statistics Release Calendar.
+This is one of the most important principles in Statistics Norway for ensuring the equal treatment of users.

 The relationship between financial accounts and other parts of the national accounts system is given by the balancing item net lending/net borrowing.
 In theory (SNA 2008 and ESA 2010), net lending derived from the non-financial accounts should be identical to net lending derived from the financial accounts.
 However, experience shows that significant discrepancies occur for several sectors in the system.

-Council Regulation No 549/96 of 21 June 1996, The European system of national and regional accounts in the European Union (Text with EEA relevance).
+Council Regulation No 549/2013 of 21 May 2013, The European system of national and regional accounts in the European Union.

 The scope of the national accounts is defined in international guidelines in the System of National Accounts SNA 2008 (published by the UN, OECD, IMF, World Bank and the European Commission) and the European System of national and regional accounts ESA 2010.